oVirt/ovirt-site/source/sla/quota.html.md

 UUID

-The cluster UUID (Null for all clusters in the DC)
+The cluster UUID (Null for all clusters in the storage pool)

 storage_use